Pulitzer Center on Crisis Reporting

 Outreach initiatives by all teams also contributed to a continued strengthening of the diversity of the Center’s journalism and education networks.
 Read on for an update on how the journalists and outreach partners who supported the Center’s journalism, education, and outreach programs this year identified their races, ethnicities, and genders in voluntary surveys.

 The data below includes responses from the 110 journalists who have received reporting grants between June and September 2022.

 The data below includes responses from the 34 journalists and educators who supported K-12 outreach programs since between June and September 2022.

 Campus Consortium and Public Outreach

-The data below includes responses from the 29 journalists who have supported outreach to Campus Consortium partners and the public since January 2022.
+The data below includes responses from the 24 journalists who have supported outreach to Campus Consortium partners and the public since between June and September 2022.

 Support for the Pulitzer Center this quarter came from Humanity United, the John D. and Catherine T. MacArthur Foundation, Arnold Ventures, Rockefeller Brothers Fund, Open Society Foundations, Charles Stewart Mott Foundation, Henry Luce Foundation, Art for Justice Fund, Julian Grace Foundation, Facebook Journalism Project, Howard Hughes Medical Institute, Hartfield Foundation, One Earth Fund, Fore River Foundation, the Leona M. and Harry B. Helmsley Charitable Trust, Laudes Foundation, Henry L. Kimelman Family Foundation, Norway’s International Climate and Forest Initiative (NICFI), Poklon Foundation, the DC Commission on the Arts and Humanities, Chicago Council on Global Affairs, Trellis Charitable Fund, Walton Family Foundation, PIMCO Foundation, Hollywood Foreign Press Association, and our Campus Consortium partner schools.